Costa Rican Sea Turtles

 SPECIAL DIETARY REQUIREMENTS

-Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, or other food allergies, vegetarian or vegan diets) as soon as possible, and note them in the space provided on your volunteer forms.
+Please alert Earthwatch to any special dietary requirements (e.g., diabetes, lactose intolerance, nut, other food allergies, vegetarian or vegan diets) as soon as possible and note them in the space on your volunteer forms.

 Project Conditions

-The information that follows is as accurate as possible, but please keep in mind that conditions may change.
+The following information is as accurate as possible, but please remember that conditions may change.

-Temperatures are usually in the mid-80s to upper-90s°F (30–35°C) during the day, but cool off significantly in the evening, usually to about 60°F (20°C).
-The rainy season runs from July to mid-November, with dry, hot, and windy conditions the rest of the year.
+Temperatures are usually in the mid-80s to upper-90s°F (30–35°C) during the day but cool off significantly in the evening, usually to about 60°F (20°C).
+The rainy season runs from July to mid-November, with dry, hot, and windy conditions for the rest of the year.
 Volunteers on expeditions in November will experience rain and high humidity, so we recommend a light rain parka and a light, long-sleeved sweatshirt for cooler nights.
 The dry season extends from December to the end of March, when it tends to be warm, windy, and dry.
-Rolling hills and grassland surrounds the beach.
+Rolling hills and grassland surround the beach.

 GENERAL CONDITIONS